-Cancer From Organ Donor Kills Three People In What Doctors Are Calling An ‘Extrordinary Case’
+Cancer From Organ Donor Kills Three People In What Doctors Are Calling An ‘Extraordinary Case’

-Cancer isn’t generally thought of as a contagious disease but three people are dead after cancer cells entered their bodies after they received organ transplants.
+Cancer isn’t generally thought of as a contagious disease, but three people are dead after cancer cells entered their bodies after they received organ transplants.
 According to Newsweek, a case study in the American Journal of Transplantation reports that three individuals lost their lives to breast cancer as a result of organs from one donor.
-Another recipient developed cancer but successfully treated with chemotherapy after the donor’s kidney was removed.
+Another recipient developed cancer, but successfully treated it with chemotherapy after the donor’s kidney was removed.

 As Newsweek notes, doctors say that the fact that four people were “infected” by one donor is rare and that this could actually be the first time that this has happened.